 Recently released data from the National

-Capital inflow into Nigeria in Q2 2020 still outweighed what was recorded in Q2 2021 despite the sit-at-home order enforced in 2020 by governments of most countries that was meant to curb the spread of COVID-19 virus.
+Capital inflow into Nigeria in Q3 2021 outweighed what was recorded in Q3 2020 given the sit-at-home order enforced in 2020 by governments of most countries which was meant to curb the spread of COVID-19 virus.

-Importantly, bulk of the responsibility to restore investors’ confidence rest on the fiscal authority, more than the monetary authority, given the nature of the challenges which may be aggravated by any rate hike.
+Importantly, we note that bulk of the responsibility to restore investors’ confidence rest on the fiscal authority, more than the monetary authority, given the nature of the challenges which may be aggravated by any rate hike.